-1. A further 2 lunchtime briefing sessions were held at the House of Lords bringing our cumulative total to 18.
-Discussions with Peers, MPs and representatives from the regulatory authorities covered topics such as REACH, capital investment tax breaks, training & skill development and the ever increasing burden of environmental legislation.
+1. A further 2 lunchtime briefing sessions were held at the House of Lords bringing our cumulative total to 20.
+Discussions with Peers, MPs and representatives from the regulatory authorities covered topics such as REACH, Ministry of Defence standards, skills shortages in our sector and ever increasing energy prices.

 4. The SEA continues to take a lead role within the CETS organisation which has now become recognised by the European Commission as the lead European body for our sector.
 Meetings were held in Vienna, Austria and Oslo, Norway.
 At the first meeting, our Chief Executive was unanimously elected as President of the organisation.

-6. A number of meetings were held in Brussels with the European Commission, DG Enterprise & Industry to discuss the potential impact of the REACH registration and authorisation processes.
+6. A number of meetings were held in Brussels with the European Commission, DG Enterprise & Industry and DG Environment to discuss the potential impact of the REACH registration and authorisation processes.

 8. In an effort to demonstrate that substances of very high concern (SVHCs) can be used safely, we continued our work with the Health & Safety Executive (HSE) on biological monitoring.
-A presentation was given at the British Occupational Hygiene Society and a full report will be published in January 2013.
-Our industry best practice guidance will be revised to reflect the key finding of this extremely important study.
+A report has been published and new guidance is being produced to address some of the findings of the report.

 10. The SEA continues to operate in a financially sound manner and has developed sufficient reserves to continue to develop over the coming years.
-Reserves have increased by more than fourfold in the last 10 years leaving us in an extremely health financial state.
+Reserves have increased by more than 5 fold in the last 12 years leaving us in an extremely health financial state.

 - Government / Industry IPPC Sounding Board